This article explains how to install Docker on a Raspberry Pi, how to build a simple image, and how to run a container based on it.

 Two of the main providers of short links are Bitly and Google (Goo.gl).
 For example, I used Bitly to create the short link in the above paragraph.
 However, if you have a Raspberry Pi (or any kind of Linux server), you don’t need to use a provider.
 You can create your own short links.
 This article explains how.
 Continue reading →

-*UPDATED January 2018 to add MySQL procedure*.
-The Raspberry Pi’s low power consumption makes it well suited to the role of always-on web server.
-This post describes how to install Nextcloud onto the Pi.
 Nextcloud is an open source software package providing remote file sharing services, similar to Dropbox.
 But with Nextcloud, you retain ownership, security and control of the shared data.
-Nextcloud works well on a Pi 2 and Pi 3 but will run very slowly on a Pi 1.
+Nextcloud works well on a Pi 2, Pi 3 and especially a Pi 4 but will run very slowly on a Pi 1.

-Note: This is a detailed, step-by-step procedure.
+Note: This is a manual, step-by-step procedure.
 If you would rather do the installation automatically, please see my recent article Automatic Nextcloud Installation on Raspberry Pi, which explains how to install Nextcloud with 3 commands.
 It is the quickest and easiest way to get Nextcloud running.
 Both procedures achieve the same overall result, however.
 Continue reading →

-UPDATED December 2017 for Rasbian Stretch.
 The Raspberry Pi comes with a default user called “pi”, whose initial password is also set to a well known default.
 While this makes it easy to use the system, it is not very secure.
 Anyone with physical access to your Pi could login with these widely known credentials.
 Furthermore, if you have enabled the SSH server, users on the local network could do the same.

 Even if you have changed the “pi” user password, just having a user name that is universally known is still a security risk.
 The following article explains how to safely rename the “pi” user to something more secure.
+This article was last updated on 31st May 2020 and tested with Raspbian (Raspios) Buster release 27/5/2020.
 Continue reading →